ogorodet/Ansible/cloud_migration/pre_task/enbroot/keys/README.md

-Place both rsa.id and rsa_pub.id in this directory Future consideration to use vault to store keys
+Place rsa_id.pub in this directory
+Future consideration to use vault to store keys